 Termination in Compliance with Vietnam Labour Law

-In the event of termination, an employer needs to give the employee a minimum of 15 days.
+In the event of termination, an employer needs to give the employee a minimum of 30 days for labor contract (definite term) and 45 days labor contract (indefinite term).
 It starts from the day the employee is officially unemployed.
 The employer needs to make all payments, including severance and unemployment benefits, in the following 7 days.

 Severance Payment in Vietnam

-Employer may be responsible for the severance payment of the terminated employee.
-The legibility and the amount of severance payment depends a lot on many factors.
-These factors include salary, employment time for current position, and how long they have had the social insurance.
+An employer may be responsible for the severance payment of the terminated employee.
+The legibility and the amount of severance payment depend a lot on many factors.
+These factors include salary, employment time for a current position, and how long they have had the social insurance.